woozyking/tidehunter/README.rst

 Background
 ----------

 This project was born for a need in my day time job at Addictive Mobility (Addictive Tech Corp.).
 Before this project was open sourced, it went through two major overhauls.
-I briefly mentioned the techniques I used in previous versions in a [blog post](http://runzhou.li/blog/2013/07/02/tame-py-curl/).
+I briefly mentioned the techniques I used in previous versions in a `blog post <http://runzhou.li/blog/2013/07/02/tame-py-curl/>`_.

 Highlights
 ----------